waii-ai/waii-mcp-hands-on-lab/lab-docs/ref_building_mcp_server.md

 # Build a MCP Server

 In this section, we'll build an MCP server that uses WAII to generate SQL queries from natural language questions.
 We'll break down the implementation into clear steps.
-You can do this yourself, create a new file called `my_waii_mcp_server.py` in the servers directory.
+You can follow along by creating a new file called `my_waii_mcp_server.py` in the servers directory.
-There is already a file `servers/waii_mcp_server.py` which you can use directly.

 ## Prerequisites
 Before proceeding with the implementation, please ensure you have completed all the installation steps in the [Prerequisites and Setup Instructions](../PREREQUISITES.md) section.